Lucio Frydman

-Lucio Frydman (לוסיו פרידמן; born 1965) is an Israeli chemist whose research focuses on magnetic resonance imaging (MRI), nuclear magnetic resonance (NMR) and solid-state NMR.
+Lucio Frydman (לוסיו פרידמן; born 1965) is an Argentine-Israeli chemist whose research focuses on magnetic resonance imaging (MRI), nuclear magnetic resonance (NMR) and solid-state NMR.
 He was awarded the 2000 Günther Laukien Prize, the 2013 Russell Varian Prize, the 2021 Ernst Prize, and the 2025 Herbert P. Broida Award of the American Physical Society He is Professor in the Department of Chemical and Biological Physics at the Weizmann Institute of Science in Israel and Chief Scientist in Chemistry and Biology at the US National High Magnetic Field Laboratory in Tallahassee, Florida.
 He is a fellow of the International Society of Magnetic Resonance and of the International Society of Magnetic Resonance in Medicine.
 He was the Editor-in-Chief of the Journal of Magnetic Resonance (2011-2021).

 Birth and Education

 Frydman was born and raised in Buenos Aires, Argentina, where he completed his undergraduate studies in chemistry in 1986 at the University of Buenos Aires.
 In 1990 he received his Ph.D. in chemistry from the same university.